 Virtual Office Hours

-The Student Disability Access Office will have virtual office hours for undergraduate students via Zoom every Monday - Friday from 10:00 -11:00 am and 3:00 - 4:00 pm.
+The Student Disability Access Office will have virtual office hours for undergraduate students via Zoom every Monday, Wednesday and Friday from 10:00 -11:00 am and Tuesday and Thursday 3:00 - 4:00 pm.
 Students are admitted one at a time.
 Please be patient and a case manager will admit you to the room and answer any questions you may have.
-You can also email sdao@duke.edu to schedule an appointment with a case manager.
+You can also email sdao@duke.edu to schedule an appointment with a accessibility coordinator.

-Ashley Lunn is the graduate student case manager and will have virtual office hours on Mondays and Tuesday 10:00 am - 11:00 am, and Thursday 2:00 pm - 3:30 pm
+Ashley Lunn is the graduate/professional student accessibility coordinator and will have virtual office hours on Mondays and Tuesday 10:00 am - 11:00 am, and Thursday 2:00 pm - 3:30 pm

 Walk-in Office Hours